-Figure 73: Age-and sex-adjusted hip replacement surgery rate per 1,000 residents age 40 and older by health region of residence, 2019/2020
+Figure 73: Age-and sex-adjusted hip replacement surgery rate per 1,000 residents age 40 and older by health region of residence, 2020/2021

-In 2019/2020, there were 1,986 hip replacement surgeries performed on Manitoba residents, representing a rate of 3.1 per 1,000 for those age 40 and older (Figure 73).
+In 2020/2021, there were 1,579 hip replacement surgeries performed on Manitoba residents, representing a rate of 2.4 per 1,000 for those age 40 and older (Figure 73).

 None of the age-and sex-adjusted rates by health region were significantly different than the Manitoba overall rate.

 Figure 74 shows the hip replacement surgery rate in Manitoba by sex and fiscal year.
 The overall hip replacement surgery rate in Manitoba was slightly higher over time among females than males.
-The rates have been slightly increasing since 2013/2014 for both sexes.
+The rates had been increasing from 2013/2014 for both sexes, but decreased in 2020/2021.